 The EC Sales List (ESL) return

 This tax obligation, centralised at the European Union level by BREM (Member States Reconcilliation), allows cross-checks between sellers and buyers to ensure that buyers pay VAT in the destination Member State.
-The aim is to fight against VAT fraud.
+The aim is to fight against intra-community VAT fraud.

 The Intrastat return